Hannah O'Rourke, RN, PhD

 Mentorship and Supervision

-• Thesis and dissertation students must include in the email (1) a cover letter describing how their area of interest fits with the CONNECT-QOL research program; (2) a 1-pg description of their research area of interest with reference to relevant literature; and (3) a CV.
+To make a supervisory request, please email hannah.orourke@ualberta.ca with: (1) a cover letter that clearly describes how your area of interest closely aligns with the core aims of the CONNECT-QoL research program; (2) a max 1-pg (single-spaced) description of your proposed research area of interest with reference to relevant literature (additional pages listing references can be included); and (3) a CV

 Courses